-- a) Ensure that all staff read at least part one of the most recent version of Keeping Student Safe in Education. - b) Put in place mechanisms to assist staff to understand and discharge their role and responsibilities. - c) Ensure that everyone knows what safeguarding is and that it is taken seriously. - d) Ensure that an ALT member is designated as the teacher in charge of looked after student (LAC) and receives appropriate training to protect and promote their care.

-- e) Ensure that student missing education are promptly investigated as set out in the student protection policy. - f) Encourage students and parents to inform the Academy of any concerns. - g) Ensure that all reasonable precautions are taken in the development of the use of new and existing media technologies to prevent students to any potential harm. - h) Work with the Head of Department Business and ICT team to ensure safeguarding when using digital media and education of students in safe use of the internet.
-(See Digital Policy) - i) Ensure that the Academy has access to both external and internal resources to ensure the best possible support. - j) Monitor the processes for promoting student welfare and safeguarding to ensure that adequate resources are given to it. - k) Work with the Governing Bodies to put mechanisms in place to ensure that students requiring safeguarding measures are monitored in relation to their situation and progress with their learning.
-A report will be prepared for Governors. - I) Appoint a Designated Safeguarding Lead (DSL) and where possible (DDSLs) from within the leadership team. - m) Consider the 'position of trust' offence (Sexual Offences Act 2003).
+- Ensure that all staff read at least part one of the most recent version of Keeping Student Safe in Education. - Put in place mechanisms to assist staff to understand and discharge their role and responsibilities. - Ensure that everyone knows what safeguarding is and that it is taken seriously. - Make decisions regarding all low-level concerns regarding staff, though this can be in collaboration with the DSL (KCSIE 2023) - Ensure that an ALT member is designated as the teacher in charge of looked after student (LAC) and receives appropriate training to protect and promote their care. - Ensure that student missing education is promptly investigated as set out in the student protection policy. - Encourage students and parents to inform the Academy of any concerns. - Ensure that all reasonable precautions are taken in the development of the use of new and existing media technologies to prevent students from any potential harm. - Work with the Head of Department Business and ICT team to ensure safeguarding when using digital media and education of students in safe use of the internet.
+(See Digital Policy) - Ensure that the Academy has access to both external and internal resources to ensure the best possible support. - Monitor the processes for promoting student welfare and safeguarding to ensure that adequate resources are given to it. - Work with the Governing Bodies to put mechanisms in place to ensure that students requiring safeguarding measures are monitored in relation to their situation and progress with their learning.
+A report will be prepared for Governors. - Appoint a Designated Safeguarding Lead (DSL) and where possible (DDSLs) from within the leadership team. - Consider the 'position of trust' offence (Sexual Offences Act 2003).